 If you are exposed to mumps and have been vaccinated, you are less likely to develop the disease.
 If you did not get the vaccine or only got one dose, there is no treatment to prevent infection.
 However, our medical experts recommend that you get a 2nd dose or begin the vaccine series as this may lessen the severity of illness or decrease the spread to others on campus.
 The vaccine is available to students through Student Life Student Health Services.
 Call 292-4321 to schedule an appointment.
-Faculty and staff should first contact their primary care physician to determine vaccination status and schedule an appointment to be vaccinated, if needed.
-If you do not have a primary care physician or are unable to receive the vaccine through your primary care physician, see the FAQ below for additional options to receive the vaccine.
+Faculty and staff should first contact their primary care physician to determine vaccination status and schedule an appointment to be vaccine through your primary care physician, see the FAQ below for additional options to receive the vaccine.